UserNotFoundXEption/CupaGoovno/equipment changelog.md

     - Can use Ex whenever you want but it deals no damage.
 - Parry Sugar
     - All parries are automatic as long as you're in the air.
-    - Increases Supermeter gain from parrying by 40%.
+    - Increases supermeter gain from parrying by 40%.
 - Cursed Heart (Replaces Twin Hear)
-    - Taking damage fill your super meter and activates Super if you have one.
+    - Taking damage fill your super meter and activates Super Art if you have one.
 - Whetstone
-    - Damage: 16 ➔ 25
+    - Damage: 16 ➔ 25.
     - Gives 0.1 card per attack parry.
 - Astral Cookie
     - 25% damage reduction.